s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 ### Multi-column indexes
 The indexes discussed so far only map a single key to a value.
 That is not sufficient if we need to query multiple columns of a table (or multiple fields in a document) simultaneously.
 The most common type of multi-column index is called a concatenated index, which simply **combines several fields into one key** by appending one column to another (the index definition specifies in which order the fields are concatenated).
 This is like an old-fashioned paper phone book, which provides an index from (lastname, first‐ name) to phone number.
-Due to the sort order, the index can be used to find all the people with a particular last name, or all the people with a particular lastname- firstname combination.
+Due to the sort order, the index can be used to **find all the people with a particular last name**, or all the people with a particular lastname- firstname combination.
 However, the index is useless if you want to find all the people with a particular first name.

 ### Full-text search and fuzzy indexes
 All the indexes discussed so far assume that you have exact data and allow you to query for exact values of a key, or a range of values of a key with a sort order.
 What they don’t allow you to do is search for **similar keys**, such as misspelled words.
 Such fuzzy querying requires different techniques.
 For example Lucene is able to search text for words within a certain **edit distance**.
 Lucene uses a SSTable-like structure for its term dictionary.
 This structure requires a small in- memory index that tells queries at which offset in the sorted file they need to look for a key.

 ### Keeping everything in memory
-Disks have two significant advantages: they are durable (their contents are not lost if the power is turned off), and they have a lower cost per gigabyte than RAM.
+**Disks** have two significant advantages: they are **durable** (their contents are not lost if the power is turned off), and they have a **lower cost** per gigabyte than RAM.
 Many datasets are simply not that big, so it’s quite feasible to keep them entirely in memory.
 Some in-memory key-value stores, such as Memcached, are intended for caching use only, where it’s acceptable for data to be lost if a machine is restarted.
 But other in- memory databases aim for durability, which can be achieved with special hardware, by writing a log of changes to disk, by writing periodic snapshots to disk, or by replicating the in-memory state to other machines.
 Products such as VoltDB, MemSQL, and Oracle TimesTen are in-memory databases with a relational model, and the vendors claim that they can offer big performance improvements by removing all the overheads associated with managing on-disk data structures.